Skip to content

 Add leads to MySQL

 Your business probably finds leads from multiple places, like social media and paid ads.
-If you're using MySQL as your lead tracking database or customer relationship management (CRM) tool, it can quickly become a headache to copy new lead information into your database from various sources around the web.
+If you're using MySQL as your lead-tracking database or customer relationship management (CRM) tool, manually copying and pasting new lead information can quickly become a headache—not to mention unsustainable as your business grows.

 Instead, use one of these Zap templates to funnel all new prospects to your MySQL database.
 From there, you can qualify leads and reach out to prospective customers from a single reference point.